aws-samples/mlops-multi-account-terraform/template-repos/README.md

 # Template Repos

 The seed code for GitHub template repositories.
-Make sure you have a template for each of the 5 repos here in your GutHub Organization.
+Make sure you have a template for each of the 5 repos here in your GitHub Organization.

 <img src="../architecture/template-repos.png" alt="drawing" width="500"/>